There’s always a moment in Spanish where you’ll need to express annoyance, frustration, amazement or how angry you are.

 Spanish curse words are not only insulting, but they’re also quite creative so you’ll just have to find out what they mean.

-If curiosity brought you here, or you’ve been hearing a particular Spanish curse word repeatedly and wondered ‘what does it mean?’ this is where you’ll get your answer!
+If curiosity brought you here, or you’ve been hearing a particular Spanish curse word repeatedly on the streets of Spain or Spanish-speaking countries in Latin America, and wondered ‘what does it mean?’ this is where you’ll get your answer!

 There’s some colorful Spanish language ahead.
 Not suitable for kids.